 - Need for bright light, or sensitivity to light.
 If you find that reading with a bright light is easier or harder than reading in normal light, it’s a sign that you may need a cataract evaluation.

 - Cloudy or blurry vision.
 One of the hallmark signs of cataracts, double or blurry vision indicates that the cloudy cataract is directly in the line that your eye uses to see.
 You may find that your cloudy or blurry vision comes and goes.
 If the cataract is small, it may move around the inside of your eye, only blocking your sight from time to time.
 As your cataract grows large, you’ll find that your vision is impaired by it more and more.

 CATARACT SURGEONS BALTIMORE

-In order to further improve your vision during your cataract surgery, we’ll talk with you about lens options.
+In order to further improve your vision during your cataract surgery, we’ll provide information and talk with you about lens options.
 This can work wonders in restoring your vision to what it once was.
 You may even find that you no longer need contacts or glasses.
-Lens options is a wonderful option for many patients during cataract removal surgery.
+Lens options are a wonderful option for many patients during cataract-removal surgery.
 We recommend that all of our patients undergoing cataract surgery also look into premium lens options to be implanted if possible.

 While we do this surgery regularly in our surgical facility, we understand that each person has a unique cataract problem and a unique eye history.
 We never approach a patient as a run-of-the- mill case.
 After your cataract evaluation, we complete a unique surgical treatment plan, specific to your needs.
 We work to improve your quality of life in the most minimally invasive way possible.
 Our goal is to help you regain your independence without dealing with a long recovery time.